Clearer wording and page priorities

 Refresh flow

-That keeps the package well-bounded while still making sure the work matches what your website really needs.
+That keeps the 40 hours useful while making sure the work matches what your website really needs.

 Look through the current pages and spot what is making the site feel dated, unclear or harder to use.